 Misoprostol: Misoprostol is rapidly absorbed following oral administration of diclofenac sodium and misoprostol delayed-release tablets, and misoprostol acid (active metabolite) reaches a maximum plasma concentration in approximately 20 minutes.
 Maximum plasma concentrations of misoprostol acid are diminished when the dose is taken with food, and total availability of misoprostol acid is reduced by use of concomitant antacid.
 Clinical trials were conducted with concomitant antacid; this effect does not appear to be clinically important.

-Food decreases the multiple-dose bioavailability profile of diclofenac sodium 50 mg and misoprostol 200 mcg and diclofenac sodium 75 mg and misoprostol 200 mcg.
+Food decreases the multiple-dose bioavailability profile of diclofenac sodium and misoprostol delayed-release tablets 50 mg/200 mcg and diclofenac sodium and misoprostol delayed-release tablets 75 mg/200 mcg.